-PARENTAL LEAVE - Maternity/single parent leave with pay up to eight weeks and paternity leave following the birth/adoption of a child with full salary and benefits should be provided.
+PARENTAL LEAVE - Parental leave should be provided with full salary and benefits up to eight weeks following the birth/adoption of a child.
 An authorized minister who is the parent of a newborn and/or newly adopted child or who is pregnant, or a single parent may take, in addition to the paid leave, up to three months' total leave, the last month of which is either accrued vacation time or leave without pay.